Washington Court Records

 How Do I Apply for Child Support in Washington?

-Interested parties are required to complete and submit the Child Support Application online or print out and fill the Child Support Referral form.
+Interested parties are generally required to complete and submit the Child Support Application online or print out and fill out the Child Support Referral form.
 Individuals are to mail the application alongside any supporting documents to the address:

 Division of Child Support